martinpercu/vue-components-and-options/README.md

 - As example from App.vue I'm sending an attrs.
 We can see what it is in the console.
 (I put a console log in the Home.vue, commented).
 - Also to expose something the second argument shoud be {expose}.
 Then just before the return add expose({}) with the list of const we want to "expose".

+## Provide-Inject
+- I left the last Home.vue and HomeSetup.vue as Home_06.vue and HomeSetup_06.vue
+- In App.vue import { provide } from 'vue';
+- Inside the export default add the provide().
+This use 2 argument.
+1st the name 2nd the value.
+- In Home and HomeSetup import { inject } from 'vue'.
+Then create a const "username" using inject() from the App.vue.
+- Then add this new const in the template.